XOR97/azhar/content/articles/Hello World.md

 +++
-title = "Hello World"
+title = "Inception"
 date = "2016-07-15T14:10:29Z"
-description = "A new beginning" slug = ""
-tags = ["General"]
+description = "A start of something special." slug = "" tags = ["General"]
 +++

-#### This is where it all begins.
-More to follow.
+#### Hello World.
+This is where it all begins.
+More to follow...